Geotechcompany/SpareFinder.org/docs/phase-4-completion-summary.md

 ## 🚀 Overview

-Phase 4 of the GeoTech PartFinder AI system focuses on advanced features that transform the application into a complete, production-ready SaaS platform.
+Phase 4 of the GeoTech SpareFinder system focuses on advanced features that transform the application into a complete, production-ready SaaS platform.
 This phase builds upon the solid foundation established in previous phases to deliver enterprise-grade functionality.

 ## 📋 Phase 4 Components Implemented